 New Relic's cookies for browser monitoring do not contain the

 secure attribute.
-This is because page load timing data is sent over HTTP when the page is HTTP, but over HTTPS when the page is HTTPS.
-For more information, see Data transmission.
+This is because page load timing data transmission uses HTTP when the page is HTTP, but uses HTTPS when the page is HTTPS.

-If the site uses P3P, it must be configured to allow these cookies.
+If your site uses P3P, it must be configured to allow these cookies.